-This PhD research work has been carried out within a dual company-university context.
-The PhD candidate report began working at the research department of the Innovae Vision company.
-And due to his personal interest and the encouragement of the company, started his PhD studies there.
+This PhD research work has been carried out in a collaborative companyuniversity context.
+The PhD candidate began working at the research department of the Innovae Vision company.
+And due to his personal interest and the encouragement of the company, started his PhD studies obtaining a special grant from the Departamento de Industria of the Gobierno Vasco, which allows to pursue PhD research sharing time at the industry and the University.
 Innovae Vision is a spin-off company created by members of the Grupo de Inteligencia Computacional / Computational Intelligence Group (GIC) from the Computer Science Faculty of the University of the Basque Country.
-Due to this relationship with the GIC group, the PhD candidate became a member of this group and the director of the GIC group, Manuel Graña, agreed to become his PhD supervisor in collaboration with the research department staff at Innovae Vision.